Befrienders support survivors of trafficking to recover from their past and integrate into the community.

 Training is provided by professionals over 4 sessions and covers a range of topics you will also be offered the chance to attend additional optional training offered to volunteer caseworkers.

-This role may vary but usually requires 2-6 hours per week commitment and can involve travelling around Sheffield.
+This role may vary depending on whether you have a regular weekly befriending slot or you may volunteer as and when clients need help at appointments, but usually the role requires 1-3 hours per week commitment and can involve travelling around Sheffield.

 DBS (criminal records) check